lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    An important step is to choose the proper value for the addidional force.
+    An important step is to choose the proper value for the additional force.